kumar1202/code.fun.do/README.md

 - **Manage** -
-    *  In the case of a hydrological catastrophy, image segmentation will be used on live satellite feed of the affected area to determine the **remote and unserved areas** to setup distribution depots or drop packets.
+    *  In the case of a hydrological catastrophy, image segmentation will be used on live satellite feed of the affected area to determine the **remote and unserved areas** to setup distribution points.
     *  As there is no ground truth data for the model to train, so the before and after images of previous catastrophies will be used for clustering the image into segments.
     *  A convolutional autoencoder(also called as U-Net) will be used on the clustered satellite images to detect the flood affected areas in that terrain.
     *  The segmentation of the live feed can be deployed on any maps provider(like Google Maps) will help in proper distribution of resources in crisis and in **identifying priority sites for rescue operations**.